jbosstm/transaction-analyser/README.md

 ### Running an example to create some transactions

 Clone the following project.
-This will allow you to run some succesful and failing transactions and observe them in the Transaction Profiler.
+This will allow you to run some successful and failing transactions and observe them in the Transaction Profiler.

     git clone https://github.com/alexcreasy/distributed-test-service.git
     cd distributed-test-service